Anthony Kay: Chicago Cubs

 On December 23, 2022, Kay was claimed off waivers by the Chicago Cubs.
 The Cubs designated him for assignment on January 20, 2023, after the signing of Trey Mancini was made official.
 On January 24, Kay cleared waivers and was sent outright to the Triple-A Iowa Cubs.
+In 23 appearances for Iowa, he registered a 4.50 ERA with 32 strikeouts in 28.0 innings of work.
+On June 13, Kay had his contract selected to the major league roster.
+In 13 appearances for Chicago, he posted a 6.35 ERA with 8 strikeouts in 11 1/3 innings pitched.
+On September 11, Kay was designated for assignment following the promotion of Pete Crow-Armstrong.